 How it works:

-- Minimize context switching during these blocks.
+- Minimize interruptions during these blocks to maintain focus.

 Pros: